lnurl/luds/lnurl-pay.md

     {"status":"ERROR", "reason":"error details..."}
     ```

-    `metadata` json array must contain one `text/plain` entry, all other types of entries are optional:
+    `metadata` - json array must contain one `text/plain` entry, all other types of entries are optional

     ```
     [